-· · Learning Outcome #1: Explain the requirements for a successful digital retailing operation.
+Learning Outcome #1 : Explain the requirements for a successful digital retailing operation.
 Concepts: Students will analyze and communicate observations and findings about digital retailing business models, differentiation strategies, and the value creation process.
 Competencies: Students will demonstrate business communications and critical analysis skills.
 Assessment Methods: This outcome will be assessed in quizzes and case discussions in RCSC 360.
 Indirect measure: survey.
 Measures: Instructor grading of quizzes and case discussions, percent of students with an average 70%+.
 Indirect measure: end of DR Minor anonymous student survey administered in Fall and Spring by the academic program, rating of 3+ on the learning outcome item.
 Learning Outcome #2: Design effective digital environments and communications for each stage of the customer journey.
-Concents: Students will apply consumer behavior the say disited design with single
+Concepts: Students will apply consumer behavior theory, digital design principals, and web